florian-ariasu/csharp-mini-game-freecodecamp/README.md

 ### First task: check terminal window resizing and optional move() function parameter for quitting if any non-directional key was pressed

-"The first task I had was to terminate the game whenever the temrinal window was resized and to add an optional parameter to the move function so that when this parameter is enabled, the game will terminate if pressing any non-directional key.To achieve this I have created the function AnnounceTerminating() to accomplish the result for the terminal window resizing part and for the optional parameter I have created an instance of the Random class so to decide whether the optional parameter is 0 or 1.
-For 1 the game should stop when a non-directional key is pressed and for 0 should continue."
+- **Game Termination**: The game should end if the terminal window is resized.
+- **Optional Parameter in Move Function**: I added an optional parameter to `Move()` that stops the game when any non-directional key is pressed.

+To achieve these, I:
+- Created a function called `AnnounceTerminating()` for the resizing condition.
+- Used an instance of the `Random` class to decide the optional parameter's value (1 to stop the game, 0 to continue).

 #### Function implemented:
 ```csharp